awslabs/aws-encryption-sdk-specification/tenets.md

 not configuration options.

-Therefore since access control and correctness options _must_ agree between encrypt and decrypt they SHOULD NOT have defaults and SHOULD BE set at encryption time.
+Therefore since access control and correctness options _must_ agree between encrypt and decrypt, they SHOULD NOT have defaults and SHOULD BE set at encryption time.
 Because if these defaults need to change